What is Exercise Meditation?

 Depending on the format I will que you when it’s time to switch something in your workout.

-Currently I am primarily producing guided audio work outs although I hope to add YouTube videos down the road.
+Currently I am primarily producing guided audio work outs and for the interval workouts, also a YouTube follow along workout.

 For example, I recently recorded an Exercise Meditation uphill run that is set up to be on a treadmill but can also be done outside.
 For this one I did 1-minute intervals so that every minute you change up the speed, incline, or both.